monopole/snt/basics/namespaces.md

 ```

 The rest of the commands will operate in this
-namespace, rather than in `default`, so that the role
+namespace, rather than in the `default` namespace.
-of namespace is more evident in command output
-to follow.